An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 Don'ts:

-- Pork products are forbidden.
+- Pork products are taboo

-- Gifts with dog motifs can be problematic.
+- Gifts with dog motifs can be problematic

-- Intimate clothing is inappropriate.
+- Intimate clothing is inappropriate

 India: Festivals and the Power of Symbolism